PrinterFlo

 JPG, PNG, WebP, GIF, SVG — nothing is uploaded

-Everything runs locally in your browser — files are never uploaded or stored.
+The check runs locally in your browser — files are never uploaded or stored.

 How much DPI do you actually need?